the-draupnir-project/draupnir-documentation/docs/contributing/CONTRIBUTING.md

 [Docker](https://github.com/docker/docker/blob/master/CONTRIBUTING.md), and many other projects use: the DCO (Developer Certificate of Origin: http://developercertificate.org/).
-This is a simple declaration that you wrote the contribution or otherwise have the right to contribute it to Matrix:
+This is a simple declaration that you wrote the contribution or otherwise have the right to contribute it to Draupnir:

 ```
 Developer Certificate of Origin